TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image5]

-Stop, General caution, Speed limit(70km/h) might be difficult to predict because it was not clear, small, or perspectived.
+Stop, General caution, Speed limit(70km/h) might be difficult to predict because it was not clear, small, or perspective.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).